REGISTER YOUR CAR IN PORTUGAL

 More and more of you are fixing your tax residence in Portugalto take advantage of the many benefits offered by the country.

-As you know, during a change of tax residence You have certain obligations, including that of registering your car in Portugal.
-Many of you do not consider it useful to comply with this legal obligation.
-A rather surprising behavior when we know your intolerance regarding foreigners who refuse to comply with French laws.
+As you know, during a change of tax residence you have certain obligations, including registering your car in Portugal.
+Many of you don't see fit to comply with this legal obligation.
+A rather surprising behavior when we know how intolerant you are of foreigners who refuse to obey French laws.

 Registering your car in Portugal